VIDA-NYU/reprozip/CONTRIBUTING.md

 Depending on the order that Pull Requests get processed, your PR may result in a conflict and become un-mergable.
 To correct this, do the following from the command line:

-Switch to your branch: `git checkout my-feature-branch-name` Pull in the latest upstream changes: `git pull upstream master` Find out what files have a conflict: `git status`
+Switch to your branch: `git checkout my-feature-branch-name` Pull in the latest upstream changes: `git pull upstream 1.x` Find out what files have a conflict: `git status`

 Edit the conflicting file(s) and look for a block that looks like this: